NiyazNz/ng-favicon/README.md

 Resets favicon to default

 #### set()
 Sets favicon by name.
 Requires favicons to be configured.
-See [Configuration](#configuration) section for details.
+See [configuration](#named-favicons-configuration) section for details.

 | Parameter  | Type | Default | Required | Description |
 | ------------- | ------------- | ------------- | ------------- | ------------- |